sergiokag/react-neighborhood-map/README.md

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Using Service Workers

+We are using the React default service worker, that works only in production mode.

+In order to take benefit of the service worker you need to:

+    1.Build the application, using npm run build
+    2.Run a simple http server from your **build directory**.